 As Montreal is an island, you can also get around via the waterways using a water taxi.
 They operate between the Old Port of Montréal and Parc Jean-Drapeau, Longueuil, and other points of interest along the St. Lawrence River.

 Taking public transport will make getting around the city a breeze on our 2-day and 3-day itinerary in Montreal!
-Have a look at our suggestions for what to do in Montreal to ensure you have a great stay!
+Have a look at our suggestions for what to do an what to visit in Montreal to ensure you have a great trip!

 The first day on our 2-day itinerary in Montreal is centered around the historic district of Old Montreal, getting a glimpse of the city’s past, and enjoying everything the area has to offer.